Tivadar Alconiere: Career

-On the other hand, there is a count Károlyi with whom the protagonist of Alconiere's equestrian picture can actually be identified, and this is György Károlyi (1802–1877), a good friend of István Széchenyi, a companion in his travels, one of the founders of the Hungarian Academy of Sciences, one of the most significant figures of Hungarian public life and politics in the 19th century.
+On the other hand, there is a count Károlyi with whom the protagonist of Alconiere's equestrian picture can actually be identified, and this is György Károlyi (1802–1877), a good friend of István Széchenyi, a companion in his travels, one of the founders of the Hungarian Academy of Sciences, and one of the most significant figures of Hungarian public life and politics in the 19th century.

 Alconiere presented two pictures at the first exhibition of the Pest Society in 1840.
 The list of oil paintings exhibited in the first room included two works by Alconiere: Napoleon on horseback and a picture of a horse (the latter presumably as a study for the former).
-Although the paiantings are not known to be extant, it is no coincidence that Alconiere appeared in this epoch-making important presentation of Hungarian art life with a picture of a horse, even one whose model could have been Jacques-Louis David's iconic series with a similar theme.
+Although the paintings are not known to be extant, it is no coincidence that Alconiere appeared in this epoch-making, important presentation of Hungarian art life with a picture of a horse, even one whose model could have been Jacques-Louis David's iconic series with a similar theme.
 The painting Napoleon Crosses the Alps was completed between 1801 and 1806 in five versions.
 The first one, a year after the event, was made by the Spanish ruler IV.
 Károly ordered it from the artist.
-The figure, costume, and environment of Károlyi Alconiere's equestrian portrait, similar to Napoleon galloping on a prancing horse, in a cloak fluttering among the rocks of the Alps.
+The figure, costume, and environment of Károlyi Alconiere's equestrian portrait, are similar to Napoleon galloping on a prancing horse in a cloak fluttering among the rocks of the Alps.
 It is not known when this picture was created – 1831, 1835 and 1837 also appear as the time of its creation – it is assumed that the painting presented at the Art Society exhibition is later, if not by much, but in any case the subject had been preoccupying the painter for years.